facebookresearch/fairseq/examples/MMPT/README.md

 # SignCLIP: Connecting Text and Sign Language by Contrastive Learning

-This codebase is an adaption of [VideoCLIP](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT), where general videos (e.g., [HowTo100M](https://www.di.ens.fr/willow/research/howto100m/)) are replaced by specific sign language videos (e.g., [How2Sign](https://how2sign.github.io/)) to bring together text and sign language under a same latent space.
+The codebase is an adaption of [VideoCLIP](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT), where general videos (e.g., [HowTo100M](https://www.di.ens.fr/willow/research/howto100m/)) are replaced by specific sign language videos (e.g., [How2Sign](https://how2sign.github.io/)) to bring together text and sign language under a same latent space.

 See VideoCLIP's original [README](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT#installation) for an overall introduction to multimodal video understanding and instructions on installing and using the packages.
 Our repo additionally requires the following packages for the development of SignCLIP: